The Buick Envision competes with crossover SUV’s like the the Acura RDX, Audi Q5 and Lincoln MKC (see them compared).

 If blending into the background is your thing, the Envision is right up your alley.

-There's a few available drivetrains, and your choice affects mileage.
-We tested an Envision Essence front-wheel-drive model with a 197-horsepower, 2.5-liter four-cylinder engine that got an EPA-estimated 22/29/25 mpg city/highway/combined.
-That same engine is available with all-wheel drive, which earns a 21/28/24 mpg rating.
-All-wheel drive can also be had with a 252-hp, turbocharged 2.0-liter four-cylinder that's rated 20/26/22 mpg.
+There’s a few available GMC drivetrains, and your choice affects mileage.
+We tested a Buick Envision Essence front-wheel-drive (FWD) model with a 197-horsepower, 2.5-liter four-cylinder engine that got an EPA-estimated 22/29/25 mpg city/highway/combined.
+That same engine is available with all-wheel drive (AWD), which earns a 21/28/24 mpg rating.
+AWD can also be had with a 252-hp, turbocharged 2.0-liter four-cylinder that’s rated 20/26/22 mpg.

 The Q5 has the best interior of the group both in terms of materials and in terms of quality.
 While all the Envision’s switches and buttons feel substantial and nice, I can’t rank it significantly better than the rest of the group.